SV Angel

 Seed Round in 2020

 Metaphor is a search and discovery platform tailored for data scientists, data engineers, and AI practitioners.
-It facilitates better understanding and management of data through a comprehensive metadata knowledge graph.
-The platform integrates technical metadata with behavioral and social metadata, enabling users to easily access and leverage open-source projects.
-By streamlining the data discovery process, Metaphor aims to enhance the efficiency and effectiveness of its users in navigating complex data landscapes.
+It leverages a metadata knowledge graph to enhance organizations' understanding and management of their data.
+The platform integrates technical metadata with behavioral and social metadata, facilitating seamless access to open-source projects and simplifying the data retrieval process for professionals in the field.
+By providing these advanced tools, Metaphor aims to streamline the workflow of data-centric roles and improve the overall efficiency of data handling within organizations.

 Series A in 2020